Eomm/fastify-overview/README.md

 - optimize your code
 - optimize your application structure
-- find out the application structure (expecially if you have joined a new team)
+- find out the application structure (especially if you have joined a new team)
 - automate some documentation tasks

 This plugin is intended to be run only for _development_ purposes.